Skip to main content

 In parallel to the Code of practice process, the AI Office is also developing a template on the sufficiently detailed summary of training data that general-purpose AI model providers are required to make public according to Article 53(1)d) of the AI Act.
 The AI Office collected input from stakeholders during a broader multi-stakeholder consultation on general-purpose AI, where more than 430 responses were provided from a wide range of stakeholders.

-The template for the summary of training data is closely linked to the providers' obligations in relation to transparency and copyright that are currently being detailed out in the Code of Practice.
-Given the close interlinkages of the two processes and the participation of all interested stakeholder groups with more than 1000 participants in the Code of Practice drafting, the AI Office has presented its preliminary ideas and allowed the participants to the Code to provide additional feedback on the preliminary structure and elements by 31 January.
-The topic will also be discussed with the Member States' representatives in the AI Board subgroup and the European Parliament before the Commission adopts the template in the second quarter of 2025.
+The template for the summary of training data is closely linked to the providers' obligations in relation to transparency and copyright that have been detailed out in the Code of Practice.
+Given the close interlinkages of the two processes and the participation of all interested stakeholder groups with more than 1000 participants in the Code of Practice drafting, the AI Office has presented its preliminary ideas and allowed the participants to the Code to provide additional feedback on the preliminary structure and elements of the template.
+The topic was also discussed with the Member States' representatives in the AI Board subgroup and the European Parliament before the Commission adopted the template in July 2025.

 Timeline